-Enable the internal CSU by setting the Net/T1 > Line Config > Line N > Front End parameter to CSU.
-Disable the internal CSU by setting Front End to DSX.

-2 Inform your T1/PRI service provider that your equipment is connected, so that they can bring up the line.
+- Enable the internal CSU by setting the Net/T1 > Line Config > Line N > Front End parameter to CSU.
+Disable the internal CSU by setting Front End to DSX. - 2 Inform your T1/PRI service provider that your equipment is connected, so that they can bring up the line.

 Before you start up the MAX, familiarize yourself with the indicator lights (LEDS).
-(See "Interpreting the MAX LEDs" on page 2-9.)
+(See"Interpreting the MAX indicator lights (LEDs)" on page 2-6.)

-Connecting the MAX to an E1 Line
+Connecting the MAX to the E1 Line